al34n1x/CSA_LATAM2018/README.md

 ![Add User](./img/addUser.png)

-* Add a new user and check the "Programatic account" box
+* Add a new user and check the "Programmatic account" box

 ![User Setting](./img/programaticAccount.png)